mlanca-c/randominette/README.md

 # randominette :electric_plug:
 *"Push your work my little piscinner"* - Drop, probably.
 ## Purpose
-The purpose of this project is to create a python script that uses 42's API to return a random students location and user id in a selected campus.
+The purpose of this project is to create a python script that uses 42's API to return a random students login and location in the selected campus and cluster.

 ## Requirements
 Besides those defined in the requirements.txt file, you must have set the following two environment variables: